- GW Home

 I have not graduated yet; which transcripts should I send?

 Send your most recent transcripts and keep in mind that if you are admitted, you will be required to furnish updated transcripts showing your degree conferred.
 Applicants from Indian universities should provide marks sheets up to the most recent semester.

 I have been advised to send an admissions packet with copies of work certificates, awards, etc. How should I send this?

 Please do not send us this extra documentation.
 Instead, use your resume to highlight work experience and awards received.

-If you authored or co-authored an article, please feel free to send that to us as a PDF attachment to email@example.com at the time you submit your application or upload it below the statement of purpose section in the application.
+If you authored or co-authored an article, please feel free to send us an abstract as a PDF attachment to email@example.com at the time you submit your application or upload it below the statement of purpose section in the application.
 Be sure to include your full name and applicant ID in the body of the email.
 Do not send an attachment that is bigger than 1000 kb.

 Which supporting documents can be submitted online?